 The daily management of Atoll Volunteers is done by our resident Volunteer Coordinator.
-The work is varied and includes different tasks such as organising individual volunteer placements, volunteer activities, community events, web-management (our website, social media, listings and other), conflict resolution, short- and long-term planning of our different projects, writing grant proposal and progress reports to international donor agencies like the UNDP, World Bank, UNODC and much, much more!
+The work is varied and includes different tasks such as organising individual volunteer placements, volunteer activities, community events, web-management, (our website, social media, listings and other), marketing, conflict resolution, short- and long-term planning of our different projects, writing grant proposal and progress reports to international donor agencies like the UNDP, World Bank, UNODC and much, much more!

 Taking on the position as our Volunteer Coordinator is not just a retreat to a nice sunny tropical island (although you will get ample opportunity to experience that as well), as you will be given the responsibility to ensure that the organisation runs smoothly and effectively.
 We expect a disciplined person who can manage his/her time responsibly and keep a healthy balance between work and fun.

-We attract volunteers from all over the world and from different backgrounds and you will interact with these on a daily basis and have to ensure that they have a good and meaningful stay with us.
+We attract volunteers from all over the world and from different backgrounds and you will interact with them on a daily basis and have to ensure that they have a good and meaningful stay with us.
 You will also get to work closely with our many local volunteers and you have a chance to form great friendships in the local and welcoming populace of Naifaru.

 – Answering queries from prospective international volunteers regarding volunteering in the Maldives.